Are you ready to start a WordPress blog?

 MyThemeShop is our other favorite WordPress theme club.
 If you check our blog posts (reviews), you will notice that we are adding review schema there.
 It’s done by using the WP Review Pro by MyThemeShop.
-It is an awesome plugin.
+It is an excellent plugin.
 Plus, we are huge fans of their Schema Pro theme.

 It is one of the fastest.
 SEO ready and speed optimized WordPress theme for magazine blogs.
 You can check more about the product from our Schema theme review.
 Also, feel free to check out our WP Review Pro review.

-In our blog, we are using a custom child theme which is made on top of the Genesis Framework – StudioPress theme. but the mentioned WordPress themes and shops are beginner-friendly and speed optimized.
+In our blog, we are using a custom child theme, which is made on top of the Genesis Framework – StudioPress theme.
+But the mentioned WordPress themes and shops are beginner-friendly and speed optimized.
 You can easily install it, configure, start working on it!